Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 Examples:

-AS 1.2 Fusing: becoming one with what’s happening around me, or what went before.
+AS 1.2 Fusing: becoming one with you, or with what’s happening around me, or what went before.
 Fusing is my normal empathy gone too far.
-It’s more active than passive submission.
+I’m more active in creating it than passive submission.

 Examples: